Edit

 • Create a workspace identity associated with the Fabric workspace.

-• The user account or service principal used for creating the shortcut should have Azure RBAC roles on the storage account.
+• The user account or service principal used as the authentication kind in the shortcut should have Azure RBAC roles on the storage account.
 The principal must have a Storage Blob Data Contributor, Storage Blob Data owner, or Storage Blob Data Reader role at the storage account scope, or a Storage Blob Delegator role at the storage account scope in addition to a Storage Blob Data Reader role at the container scope.

 • Configure a resource instance rule for the storage account.